Jacob Hansen

 Jacob Hansen (born 9 November 1970) is a Danish heavy metal producer, engineer, and musician.
 He founded the technical thrash metal band Invocator, for which he has served as singer/guitarist since 1987.
 Since 2011, he is also a member of power metal band Pyramaze.

 He was the rhythm guitarist for Beyond Twilight on the albums Section X and For the Love of Art and the Making, and was listed as an active member until the band entered a hiatus in 2008.

-Hansen has produced, engineered, mixed and mastered some of the biggest acts in alternative and heavy music.
+Hansen has produced, engineered, mixed and mastered a number of notable acts in alternative and heavy music.
 Credits include: Amaranthe, Volbeat, Dizzy Mizz Lizzy, the Black Dahlia Murder, Pretty Maids, Epica, Primal Fear, and Evergrey.